Seeing whales from shore is an experience that many people would love to experience. I was asked recently why they come so close to the beach.

 Injuries From Ships

 Today, more ships are sailing the oceans, increasing the chance of injuring whales and other marine animals.
-Ships and boats now dominate the ocean where the whales once did.
+Ships and boats now dominate the sea where the whales once did.

-Whales use a method of slapping their tails on the water, called lob tailing, to communicate.
-They also rely on echolocation for communication and in making decisions about where to swim.
+To communicate, whales use a method of slapping their tails on the water called lob tailing.
+They also rely on echolocation for communication and decisions about where to swim.

 Because of many man-made activities under the sea and the incorporation of human-made sonar, whales become confused.
 This is a large part of why whales swim out of deep waters and closer to shore, as there is less sonar equipment set up.